NataPrivate/IOS/README.md

 # IOS
-Labs for 'Projects for mobile devices'
+Labs and exam for 'Projects for mobile devices'